A variety of academic advice and counsel is provided to students during the course of their undergraduate education.

 Students interested in medical, dental, and veterinary schools should consult with the health professions advisor during their first year to decide upon course selection.
 In planning for other professional or graduate education, students should consult departmental advisors, the Career Center, Academic Resources, Fellowships or the Dean’s Office.

 Advising of Williams students wishing to study elsewhere in the junior year is coordinated by Tina Breakell, Director of International Education and Study Away.
 Special orientation and information meetings are held during the fall semester for new students and for students wishing to study abroad.
 Orientation and counseling of international students is arranged by the International Student Advisor Ninah Pretto.
-Ms. Pretto is the designated official at Williams for issuing Immigration and Naturalization Service (INS) forms as well as helping student in all dealings with the INS.

 Additional programs of academic assistance are also available through Academic Resources.
 Any student who desires extra help in a particular course that he or she is registered may request a tutor who has been recommended by the respective departments to the Academic Resources office; costs of this tutoring are covered by Academic Resources.
 Students seeking to enhance their writing skills in any course may take advantage of the Writing Workshops.
 Trained and supervised by a coordinator, student writing tutors provide assistance on papers already corrected and with drafts of papers in any stage of the writing process.